zhangjing1016/test-blog/_posts/2018-11-2-add-post-with-images.md

 `![Give Your Photo A Title](/images/name-of-your-image.jpg)`

-Be careful to notice what kind of image you have on your computer -- if it's a PNG file, put ".png" at the end of your image name.
+Be careful to notice what kind of image you have on your computer -- if it's a PNG file, put ".png" at the end of your image name instead of ".jpg".

 ***That's it -- Now go out and impress the world!***